 ► How much do children’s development depend on how closely parents’ views are aligned with those of the school?

-► Which social and emotional skills influence students’ learning and social outcomes, such as academic achievement, civic participation, conduct, health, life satisfaction and overall well-being?
+► Which social and emotional skills influence students’ learning and social outcomes, such as academic achievement, conduct, health, life satisfaction and overall well-being?

 ► What are the similarities and differences between social and emotional skills and various life outcomes across 10- and 15-year-old students?

-► Are students' outcomes more influenced by their social and emotional skills in other cities?
+► Are students' outcomes more influenced by their social and emotional skills in other cities/countries?
 What could be reasons for this?
 How can sites improve students’ life outcomes using this international comparative evidence?